 Papers for How-to Sessions and Paper proposals are due January 15, 2020, all others by February 15.
 Please also ensure that the biographical information and photos for all authors are up-to-date in each author’s MW account.

 Papers must be submitted through this website once the paper submission system goes live in late 2019.
 To submit your paper log into the conference website with the username you used to submit your proposal.
-Go to:

 Find the proposal listing for which you want to submit your paper and click submit a paper.

 2. Paper Title, Author’s name(s) and Abstract

 6. Illustrations and Figures

 d.
 Journal Article